DograSurbhi/Tableau-Project/README.md

 # Tableau-Project

-This is a New York Air Quality data analysis project.The data has been imported, cleaned and analyzed.
+This is a data analysis project for New York's Air Quality.The data has been imported, cleaned and analyzed in Tableau.
 In this project following things have been done:
-Histogram in Tableau
-Modifying bin size in Tableau
-Creating Scatter Chart in Tableau
-Adding Trend Line in Tableau's Scatter chart
-Adding statistical equation in Tableau
-Creating Dashboard in Tableau
-Adding filter in Tableau Dashboard
-Adjusting filters in Tableau Dashboard
-Modifying Sheet's name in Tableau Dashboard
-Dynamic Sheet's name in tableau Dashboard
-Coorelation between variables.
+Created Histogram , modified bin size,created Scatter Chart,added Trend Line in Scatter chart,added statistical equation ,created Dashboard,added filter in Dashboard,adjusted filters in Dashboard,modified Sheet's name in Dashboard, created dynamic sheet's name in Dashboard and found Coorelation between variables.